uccser/cs-field-guide/csfieldguide/chapters/content/en/programming-languages/programming-languages.md

 spam_recipients = ["Heidi", "Tim", "Pondy", "Jack", "Caitlin", "Sam", "David"]
 # Go through each recipient
 for recipient in spam_recipients:
   # Write out the letter for the current recipient
-  print("Dear " + recipient + ", \n")
+  print("Dear " + recipient + ",\n")
-  print("You have been successful in the random draw for all  people ") print("who have walked over a specific piece of ground located 2 meters ") print("from the engineering road entrance to Canterbury University.\n") print("For being successful in this draw you, " + recipient + ", win ") print("a prize of 10 million kilograms of chocolate!!!\n") print("And " + recipient + " if you phone us within the next 10 minutes ")
-  print("you will get a bonus 5 million kilograms of chocolate!!! \n") print("\n\n\n") # Put some new lines between the messages
+  print("You have been successful in the random draw for all people") print("who have walked over a specific piece of ground located 2 meters") print("from the Engineering Road entrance to Canterbury University.\n") print("For being successful in this draw you, " + recipient + ", win") print("a prize of 10 million kilograms of chocolate!!!\n") print("And " + recipient + ", if you phone us within the next 10 minutes") print("you will get a bonus 5 million kilograms of chocolate!!!\n") print("\n\n\n") # Put some new lines between the messages
 ```